aykay76/mifty/readme.md

 I'm going to continue with RFC 1035 and the full implementation of a DNS server.
 It doesn't have to be DNS of course, it's basically just a distributed key/value pair database server :)

 Until I decide exactly what to do I'm going to carry on with the import of zone files for DNS - I can then tailor it to my own needs as inspiration hits.

+I have decided to use my parser/scanner from the `simple-dsl` project here to parse the zone files.
+It may seem like overkill but the format is a little floppy so I wanted to ensure I have a robust way of loading files.
+Plus, it's a real use case for my DSL project and i've already come up with a few ideas on how to enhance that from using it here.
+So that's nice.
+I am using a cut down version of it though because I don't need symbol tables and icode because this isn't a script that will be executed.
+Of course I might end up adding it back in when I decide to add some sort of scripting capability to this project.